stelzinga/MF/MGT_80.Tools.md

 Additional details can include specific constraints like working hours.

 ### Responsibilities
 Responsibilities are effectively the list of Objectives to be performed, or to be contributed to, within the Activity.
 These Objectives are the ones discussed in Activity Description above!
 Either the role does all of them, or only a sub-set.
-As such this section should just refer to those Objectives.
+As such this section should just refer to those Objectives. note that it is possible to detail Authority here instead of under Roles.

 ### Skills, Knowledge & Experience
 Skills refers to the know-how in order to be able to achieve the Responsibilities.
 Knowledge required in understanding of the topics involved in the Responsibility.